 Note: For years prior to 2018 the information is not available.
 Until a full 10-year trend is compiled, information will only be presented for those years for which information is available.

-Schedule of School District's OPEB Contributions
+School District of the City of Muskegon Heights REQUIRED SUPPLEMENTARY INFORMATION Schedule of School District's OPEB Contributions

 Michigan Public School Employees Retirement System Last 10 Fiscal Years (Amounts were determined as of 6/30 of each year)